 A good store name will be easy to remember and easy to pronounce.
 This process will help you to find a list of potential store names that can be converted into a domain name.

 - use words that will give people an instant perception of what you are offering

 - be unique and not used by other popular sites to avoid confusion and possible copyright infringement

-- avoid using hyphens and numbers as these are hard to remember
+- avoid using hyphens and numbers like these are hard to remember

 - be easy to type and memorize so that customers can easily remember it whenever they want to go back or share this to others

 - remind customers of the products you are selling